DarthEnder/Lamb.and.Hammer-VSCode-Theme/README.md

 # Lamb&Hammer

-A theme based on the [VS Code High Contrast Theme].
+A theme based on the VS Code High Contrast Theme.

 ## Screenshot